Buttery Wild Mushroom Pasta

 Instructions

-- Bring 4 quarts of water to a boil and add 1 tablespoon salt.
-Add the fettuccine and cook for 10-11 minutes for al dente texture.
+- Bring 4 quarts of water to a boil and salt it generously.
+Add the fettuccine and cook for 10-11 minutes, until al dente.
 Before draining, scoop out and reserve ½ cup of the cooking water.

-- Stir in the butter and reserved pasta water and cook until the butter is melted.
+- Stir in the butter and ¼ cup of the reserved pasta water and cook until the butter is melted.

-- Add the cooked pasta to the pan and toss with tongs to coat with the sauce.
+- Add the cooked pasta to the pan and toss with tongs to coat with the sauce (you can add a bit more of the pasta water if needed).
 Serve in bowls sprinkled with the Parmesan cheese.

 Hey, I’m Karen